120% NRR: Your revenue doubles in 5 years even with no new customers

 And there is one key takeaway: you really should aim for > 100% NRR, even from the smallest of businesses.

 Yes, small businesses go under at a much higher rate than enterprises.
 And yes, there is far less to upsell at most tiny businesses.
 Traditionally, that has meant even 100% Net Revenue Retention can be tough when 20%-30% of your customers may be out of business in a given year!

 Yet we’ve still seen the Best in SaaS can do it.
 At least 100% NRR after $10m ARR.

 Some quick examples:

 #3.
-Bill.com: 110% NRR from small businesses, and 82% logo retention.
-And this is from in many cases, very small businesses.
+Bill.com: 131% NRR from small businesses (up from 110% at IPO).
+And this is from, in many cases, very small businesses.
 It’s super helpful to also see logo retention broken out at IPO.

 #5.
 Shopify at 100%+ NRR.
 Shopify doesn’t always break out its NRR, but since its revenue by cohort grows, it’s north of 100%:

 #6.
 BigCommerce at 106% NRR.
 Shopify’s smaller rival.

 #7.
 Zoom at maybe 110% NRR from SMBs — at least until $4B in ARR.
 Zoom’s overall NRR until recently was consistently 130%, with more than half from SMBs.
 Zoom didn’t break out the difference, but we can impute at least 110% NRR from SMBs.
 Note that is even with half of Zoom’s customers paying monthly!
 Again, Zoom’s numbers have fallen as of late with the rocky post-Covid changes, but these were the NRR trends all the way to a stunning $4B in ARR.